vtapadia/eFifa/README.md

 Football betting with Angular.js and graphs

-Learn angular usage and an app to showcase the changes
+Learn angular usage and an football betting site that can be easily deployed.